-Once the catalyst has completed its life, indicated by the end of run operating conditions and high differential pressure is considered as a “spent catalyst” and is removed from the process.
+In the Hydroprocessing units, once the catalyst has completed its life, indicated by the end of run operating and reaction conditions and high differential pressure is considered a “spent catalyst” and is removed from the process.
 Spent catalyst, depending upon the operation severity is either sent for regeneration or treated for metals recovery.

-Coke deposit is almost the same at all beds of the catalyst when an equal temperature profile is maintained across the reactor whereas with the ascending temperature profile more coke will be on the downstream beds which operate at high temperatures.
-More about coke formation and its mitigation on hydrotreating catalyst can be found in my previous blog ” Reducing coke formation in hydrotreating catalysts”
+Coke deposit is almost the same at all beds of the catalyst when an equal temperature profile is maintained across the Hydrotreating Reactor whereas with the ascending temperature profile more coke will be on the downstream beds which operate at high temperatures.
+More about coke formation and its mitigation on hydrotreating catalysts can be found in my previous blog ” Reducing coke formation in hydrotreating catalysts”

 Comparison of regeneration and rejuvenation

 Catalyst Regeneration is different from catalyst rejuvenation as regeneration only involves coke burning while in catalyst rejuvenation metals contaminants are also removed in addition to coke removal.
 In catalyst rejuvenation, selective leaching of contaminant metals from spent catalysts is carried out.
 Therefore, after regeneration 85~90 % activity of the catalyst is recovered while in rejuvenation more than 95 % of the activity of the spent catalyst can be recovered.